 Please note that these videos are provided for review only.

-The glaucoma space continues to be flooded with exciting new diagnostics and therapeutics—from in-home monitoring devices to advancements in imaging to taking a more holistic approach to lowering IOP.
+space continues to be flooded with exciting new diagnostics and therapeutics—from in-home monitoring devices to advancements in imaging to taking a more holistic approach to lowering IOP.
 Knowing what is available and on the horizon empowers clinicians to make the best choices for each individual to achieve optimal results.

 Measuring IOP at home